Now Reports

 Nengajo – How to Make a Japanese Christmas/New Year’s Card

-Fukuoka Now shows you how to spread the New Year’s Cheer this December with nengajo, the ultimate winter greeting card!
+Fukuoka Now shows you how to share New Year’s cheer this December with nengajo—Japan’s iconic winter greeting card—now marking Reiwa 8 (令和8年).

 Nengajo – How to Make a Japanese Christmas / New Year’s Card